priyamac/stock-analysis/README.md

 This analysis shows that all bar 1 company, (ticker: TERP), saw a positive return on investment in 2017, and all bar 2 (ENPH and RUN) saw a negative return in 2018.
 This indicates that only two stocks, ENHP and RUN, would’ve been a good investment as they’re the only two stocks that saw positive returns in both 2017 and 2018.

-This paper also demonstrates that well refactord code reduces the time it takes to run the script.
+This paper also demonstrates that well refactored code reduces the time it takes to run the script.
 This example saw a decrease in 0.172 seconds and 0.258 seconds for the 2017 and 2018 Analysis, retrospectively.

 ### Advantages of refactoring code